chapel-lang/chapel/doc/rst/language/spec/modules.rst

 When the ``unqualified-list`` for an import of a module contains a type, its tertiary methods that are defined in that module, if any, are visible in the scopes where the ``import`` statement is visible.
-Methods cannot be specified in an ``unqualified-list`` on their own.
+Fields and methods cannot be specified in an ``unqualified-list`` on their own.
 Fields, and primary and secondary methods are visible to any instance of the type regardless of import statements, see :ref:`Method_Calls`.

 Within an ``unqualified-list``, a visible symbol from that module may optionally be given a new name using the ``as`` keyword.
 This new name will be usable from